holts-shoe/maxbought-api/README.md

 # maxbought-api
 Python API wrapper and documentation for MaxSold's hidden APIs.
-MaxSold is a recently funded Series-B startup solving the challenge of selling large amounts of personal belongings.
+MaxSold is a Series-B startup solving the challenge of selling large amounts of personal belongings.
 What used to be a slow and unenjoyable experience is now easy and fun, for all parties involved.
 This package will you give you the power to:
 1) Autogenerate API credentials
 2) Get auctions data